stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/03-node-operator/lido/02-lido-sdvtm-ssv.md

 ![Step 27 Screenshot](../../../../../../static/screenshots/guides/ssv-network-node-operator/ssv-network-node-operator-27.png)

-### Step 32: Communicate Operator ID to Cluster

-Return the the SSV dashboard.
-After registring you will be assigned an operator ID - make sure to communicate back your operator id to your cluster within your dedicated Discord group.

 ## Permissioned Operator Configuration

 ### Step 33: Operator Details screen

-If you aren't there already browse to the My Account page of the SSV Webpage.
+Return to the SSV Network WebApp.
+If you aren't already there, browse to the My Account page of the SSV Network WebApp.
 Select the Operator you want to update from the Operator Dashboard and click it to visit the Operator Detail Screen.

 ### Step 34: Access the Access Settings options